Certified Public Accountant Act

 (Legal Liability for Acts in Performance of Professional Services)

-A CPA shall be legally liable for any act he or she takes in the performance of professional services.
+A CPA shall be legally liable for any act the CPA does in the performance of professional services.

 A CPA who is helped in the performance of attestation work by an assistant shall faithfully fulfill the duty to manage and oversee the assistant's work.